woct0rdho/triton-windows/README.md

 ## Test if it works

 Before using Triton in larger projects like ComfyUI, please run the following script to test if Triton itself works.
-You need to save the code in a file, such as `test_triton.py`, then run `python test_triton.py`.
+* You need to save the code in a file, such as `test_triton.py`, then run `python test_triton.py`
+* When you open an issue, please show the command you use to run this test, and the full error log
 ```python
 import torch
 import triton